davidmreed/davidmreed.github.io/_drafts/parent-child-soql-task-event.md

 ---
 layout: post
-title: Everyday Salesforce Patterns: Child-Parent SOQL on Task and Event
+title: "Everyday Salesforce Patterns: Child-Parent SOQL on Task and Event"
 ---

 Performing child-parent SOQL is more complex than usual when the `Task` and `Event` objects are involved.
 That's because these objects include *polymorphic lookup fields*, `WhoId` and `WhatId`, which can point to any one of a number of different objects.